contentful/storageroom-to-contentful.rb/README.md

 To convert values of ​​input_type in each collection file (``` data/collections/ ```), select action '2' from the menu.

 ##Step 3 - Import collections to Contentful:
 Once the exported StorageRoom data is transformed to be compatible with Contentful you can start the import.

+Run script again and select action '3' from the menu.
+Enter the name of the new space on Contentful and import the collections as content types.

+Once the exported StorageRoom data is transformed to be compatible with Contentful you can start the import.